jasminabasurita/react-line-overflow/README.md

 # React Line Overflow
-The simple multi-line overflow clamping component we all deserve
+A simple, mostly css solution to multi-line text overflow

 ### The Problem:
 The natural inclination when faced with multi-line text overflow is to reach for css's `text-overflow: ellipsis`.